WhatsApp message types and pricing

 Examples

-- "{{1}} is your verification code."
+{{1}}is your verification code." - "

-- "{{1}} is your verification code.
-For your security, don't share this code."
+{{1}}is your verification code.
+For your security, don't share this code." - "

-- "{{1}} is your verification code.
+{{1}}is your verification code.
 This code expires in 15 minutes."

-Free-form (non-template) messages
+Free-form (service) messages

+Service free-form messages let you follow up with your customers from any message category within the customer service window (CSW).
+They don't require a pre-approved template.
 You can send free-form messages only after customer interaction, and they don't require a pre-approved template.
 Free-form messages include text, list, choice, or media messages.

 Limitations